Everything You Need to Know About Passport Denial and Revocation: Reasons Your Passport Might be Rejected and How to Avoid It

 Whether you’re a seasoned traveler or just beginning to explore the world, this blog post provides important information on how passports work and what could go wrong.

 It can be very difficult to have your U.S. passport denied or worse to have your passport revoked.
 There are, however, processes available to recover and restore a passport over time, should something limit your ability to possess one.
 Of course, not all situation is the same.

 The United States Department of State determines who is eligible to carry a passport through the application process.
-Citizens of all kinds must comply with their mechanisms to obtain the legal and valid documentation.
-Monitoring how it is being used and by which citizens is the aim.
+Citizens of all kinds must comply with their mechanisms to obtain legal and valid documentation.
+Monitoring how it is being used and by which citizens are the aim.
 This is also the department within the government that can deny or revoke your passport.